-SALT LAKE CITY — A Salt Lake man who prosecutors say was driving under the influence of drugs when he was involved in a crash, severely injuring his young granddaughter who was not in a car seat, has been charged with child abuse.
+SALT LAKE CITY — A Salt Lake man who prosecutors say was driving under the influence of drugs when he was involved in a crash, severely injuring his young granddaughter who was not in a car seat, was charged Tuesday with child abuse.

-William James Uckerman, 57, was charged Tuesday in 3rd District Court with child abuse, a third-degree felony; two counts of DUI, a class A misdemeanor; not having insurance, a class C misdemeanor; and driving on a suspended license, a class C misdemeanor.
+William James Uckerman, 57, is charged in 3rd District Court with child abuse, a third-degree felony; two counts of DUI, a class A misdemeanor; not having insurance and driving on a suspended license, class C misdemeanors.
 He was also charged with two infractions, failing to wear a seat belt and a red light violation.3 comments on this story

 On Nov.
 25, Uckerman ran a red light at 3200 West and 2100 South and his minivan collided head-on with a semitrailer, according to court records.
 Uckerman's 4-year-old granddaughter, who was not in a child seat and not wearing a seat belt, "was thrown through the windshield" and suffered a broken leg and "traumatic brain injury," according to charging documents.
-Another adult woman in the vehicle suffered "multiple rib fractures and a concussion," the charges state.
+Another adult woman in the vehicle suffered "multiple rib fractures and a concussion."

-Uckerman told an investigator that he had snorted methamphetamine earlier in the day, according to the charges.
+Uckerman told an investigator that he had snorted methamphetamine earlier in the day, according to police.
 Toxicology tests showed meth and amphetamine in Uckerman's blood, the charges state.